 Wouldn’t you like to be able to certify yourself and your students in food safety through the nationally recognized ServSafe program?
 The Texas Restaurant Foundation (TRF) is making that possible by training and certifying over 275 high school educators as ServSafe instructors who then train and certify hundreds of high school students across the state.
 In fact, ServSafe Food Manager Certification, which is part of the Texas ProStart curriculum, has become the standard industry certification offered in high school courses.

-Additionally, TRAEF encourages the use of ServSafe Food Handler Guide as an introductory curriculum in high school foods related courses such as food science, restaurant management, nutrition, introduction to culinary, and introduction to hospitality and tourism.
+Additionally, TRF encourages the use of ServSafe Food Handler Guide as an introductory curriculum in high school foods related courses such as food science, restaurant management, nutrition, introduction to culinary, and introduction to hospitality and tourism.
 These students gain a strong foundation in the basics of sanitation.

-How Do I Become a ServSafe Instructor?
+How do I become a ServSafe Instructor?

 - Training each year at the FCSTAT Professional Development Conference and HEAT conference.

 As of September 1, 2016 all restaurant employees dealing with food are required to have a food handler permit.

 All hourly food handlers in Texas will need to obtain food safety training before September 1, 2016.
 The Texas Food Establishment Rule (TFER) 228 mandates that “all food employees, except for the certified food manager, shall successfully complete an accredited food handler training course, within 60 days of employment.”
 This rule will officially be enforced September 1 of this year.